Xorlent/HomeSpan/docs/Pixels.md

 The **WS2801_LED** class has been designed to minimize any interference with the Arduino-ESP32 Core's global SPI object and it **should** be fine for your sketch to use the same SPI bus (either SPI2, or SPI3 if available) for any external SPI devices (such as an SPI-based Ethernet module) concurrently with the **WS2801_LED** class.

-As noted above, to ensure data transmission occurs completely in hardware without drawing upon the CPU, the data to be transmitted needs to be store in DMA-capable memory.
-When transmitting a single Color to one or more pixels in a strand, the **WS2801_LED** class handles this automatically.
-However, if you want to transmit an array of Colors, the array must be stored in DMA-capable memory.
-The ESP32 operating system does not provide a method to guarantee that a local variables stored on the stack will be placed and properly aligned in DMA-capable memory, which means you **CANNOT** create a Color array like this `WS2801_LED::Color myColors[8];`.
-Instead, you must first create a pointer to a Color array and then dynamically acquire memory from the heap using a special function that guarantees the memory returned will be DMA-capable.
-To aid in this process the **WS2801_LED** class includes the following static "helper" function that performs the memory acquisition for you:
+As noted above, to ensure data transmission occurs completely in hardware without drawing upon the CPU, the data to be transmitted needs to be stored in DMA-capable memory.
+This is the purpose of static `getMem()` function - it returns a pointer to a dynamically-allocated 32-bit aligned DMA-capable segment of memory suitable for use with the SPI DMA hardware.

-* `WS2801_LED::Color *WS2801_LED::getMem(size_t nPixels)`

-  * returns a pointer to a (zero-initialized) array of **WS2801_LED** Colors sized for *nPixels* elements
-  * when memory is no longer needed, use standard C++ `free()` call to return memory to the heap
-  * example:  `WS2801_LED::Color *colors = WS2801_LED::getMem(10); ... ; free(colors);`

-Of final note, *WS2801* devices have a much slower refresh rate than *DotStar* devices.
-To ensure data is transmitted at the proper speed, the *WS2801_LED** class sets the SPI clock frequency to 2MHz when transmitting pixel data (this does not impact the clock frequency for any other SPI devices).
-You may override this frequency for any **WS2801_LED** object using the following method:

 ### Example Sketches